In the Netflix documentary Inside Bill's Brain: Decoding Bill Gates, the narrator says Gates reads 150 pages per hour.

 That's somewhere between two and three times my prior reading rate.
-I felt my comprehension and retention were just as good.
+I felt my comprehension and retention were a bit compromised, but largely just as good.

 Why was my previous rate so poor?
 I was a victim of two common habits that Kwik describes, subvocalization and regression (i.e. backtracking).
 Subvocalization means "reading out loud" in your mind, effectively limited to your speaking rate.